navyasric/active-directory-java-webapp-openidconnect-v2/README.md

 ### Step 3:  Configure the sample to use your Azure AD tenant

 Open `web.xml` in the webAppDemo/src/main/webapp/WEB-INF/ folder.
 Fill in with your tenant and app registration information noted in registration step.
-- Replace '{tenantId}' with the tenant Id or name if you want to restrict sign in to users in your tenant only
 - Replace 'AppClientId' with the Application Id
 - Replace 'AppClientSecret' with the key value noted above.
 - Replace 'AppRedirectUri' with Reply URL created from above step.

+By default 'common' in the authorizationServerHost value allows you to sign in users with any Microsoft identity.
+- Replace with the tenant Id or name if you want to restrict sign in to users in your Azure AD tenant only
+- Replace with 'organizations' if you want to restrict sign in to Azure AD users only
+- Replace with 'consumers' if you want to restrict sign in to MSA(Microsoft personal account) users only

 ### Step 4: Package and then deploy the war file.
 On the command line, under the *WebAppDemo* folder, run: